Are you Focused on Efficiency or Effectiveness?

-In a world of never-ending To-Do lists, I often look at my list of tasks, select one and jump into my work.
-Occasionally, however, I remind myself to look through the items on my list and see where I am investing my time and energy.
-As I step back, I ask myself if I’m choosing wisely on what I’m working on and if I’m getting the desired results.
-Another way to say that is am I being an efficient employee or an effective employee?
-They are different and one of them is more important than the other.
+On a typical day, I look at my to-do list, select an item, and jump into my work.
+Occasionally, I remind myself to look through the items on my list and consider where I am investing my time and energy.
+As I step back, I ask myself if I’m wisely choosing what I’m working on and if I’m getting the desired results.
+Am I being an efficient employee or an effective employee?
+They are different.
+One is more important than the other.

-I encourage you to take a few minutes and look at your To-Do list this week – analyze it a bit.
-Are you doing work that will make a difference?
-Do you need to challenge yourself and the items on your To-Do list to keep leading effectively?
+I encourage you to take a few minutes and look at your to-do list this week.
+Analyze it a bit.
+Are you doing work that will actually make an impact and a difference?
+Do you need to challenge yourself and the items on your to-do list to be more effective?